AktechLabs/cirun-docs/docs/Quickstart.md

 Get Started with Cirun by going to Cirun.io <https://cirun.io>

 - Login to <https://cirun.io>
+- Click on Dashboard on the landing page
 - Click on Repositories Section on the left.

   ![Repo Section](./../static/quickstart/1-repo-section.png)